• Skip to primary navigation

 Expert Tips

-• If using a cast iron or stainless steel pan, feel free to use high heat.
+• Choose the correct heat.
+If using a cast iron or stainless steel pan, feel free to use high heat.
 If using a nonstick pan, do not go above medium heat.
 This will preserve the pan's nonstick qualities for longer.

 How to Serve